-Ljiljana MLADENOVIĆ-SEGEDI University of Novi Sad, Faculty of Medicine, Hajduk Veljkova 1 21000 Novi Sad, Serbia Ijiljana.mladenovic-segedi@ mf.uns.ac.rs presence of any change on the abdominal organs or lymphadenomegaly.
-Within the preoperative preparation, an X-ray image of the lungs was taken and was normal.
-Complete blood count was also normal (the number of leukocytes and lymphocytes was within the limits of the reference values).
+A NMR imaging of the abdomen and small pelvis has been done without presence of any change on abdominal organs or lymphadenomegaly.
+Within the preoperative preparation, an X-ray image of lungs was performed that was normal.
+Complete blood count (CBC) was also normal (the number of leukocytes and lymphocytes was within the limits of the reference values).
 The level of liver enzymes was within the limits of the reference values.
 The Helicobacter pylori test was negative.

-Hysterectomy with bilateral salpingo-oophorectomy was performed.
-Lymphadenomegaly was not detected by means of careful exploration of the abdominal cavity and the lesser pelvis.
-The postoperative recovery was uneventful.
-The patient was discharged from the hospital on the fifth postoperative day.
-The final histopathological finding showed the presence of reparative changes on endometrium without lymphoproliferative neoplasm with prominent chronic reactive bilateral salpingitis.
-Clinically, it was a stage of infective endocarditis according to the Ann Arbor classification, since only one organ has been involved [7].
+Hysterectomy with bilateral salpingo-oophprectomy has been performed.
+Lymphadenomegaly has not been detected by means of careful exploration of the abdominal cavity and small pelvis.
+The postoperative recovery has been successful.
+The patient was released from the hospital on the fifth postoperative day.
+A final PH finding has shown the presence of reparative changes on endometrium without lymphoproliferative neoplasm with prominent chronic reactive bilateral salpingitis.
+Clinically, it was a stage of IE disease according to the Ann Arbor classification, since only one organ has been involved [7].
 The postoperative surgical stage was FIGO stage IA.
-According to the International Prognostic Index, used to identify patients with high risk of a disease relapse, our patient has been categorized as a low-risk patient because she was under 60 years old, in the first stage of the disease, the tumor was only localized to the endometrium, and the lactate dehydrogenase level was within the limits of the reference values [8].
+According to The International Prognostic Index (IPI), used to identify patients with a high risk of a disease relapse, our patient has been categorized as a low-risk patient because she was under 60 years old, in the first stage of the disease, the tumor was only localized to the endometrium and the lactate dehydrogenase (LDH) level was within the limits of the reference values [8].

 After the surgery, the medical review board decided that additional therapy was not necessary.
-To date, the patient has been in complete remission for 3.5 years, without clinically evident recurrent disease, with normal radiographic and laboratory findings.
+Patient has already spent 3.5 years in complete remission without clinically evident recurrent disease, with regular radiographic and laboratory findings.